 As outlined above, we're known for our interdisciplinary research, methodological innovation, rigorous analysis and in-depth findings.
 This research underpins strategic advocacy that aims to advance thinking and debate by defining fiscal policy as a critical socioeconomic rights issue.
 In particular, CESR has built significant expertise and profile in articulating the added value of human rights in advancing redistributive fiscal policy.
-This has enabled CESR to contribute to agenda setting in specific national settings (eg the repeal of the health-related austerity decree in Spain in 2018), and to help secure relevant policy commitments at the international level (eg the language on progressive fiscal policy and inequality in SDG10).
+This has enabled CESR to contribute to agenda setting in specific national settings (e.g. the repeal of the health-related austerity decree in Spain in 2018), and to help secure relevant policy commitments at the international level (e.g. the language on progressive fiscal policy and inequality in SDG10).
 CESR has also helped frame the fiscal policy proposals and recommendations put forward by international organizations and actors with greater influence on decision-makers, such as ICRICT (on new corporate taxation standards), the IMF (on the integration of gender inequality in its country team recommendations on fiscal policy).
 The regional standard setting initiative in Latin America is aimed at providing detailed guidance to decision-makers on the formulation of fiscal policy.

 While our ability to bridge across the national, regional and international levels is a strength, an important question regarding our role in shifting the policy environment is what counts as appropriate use of our power and positioning?
 There's an element of realpolitik to this question, one interviewee explained.
-We need to recognize where the centers of power are that we're trying to influence; when centers are international (as many are in the economic arena) we have to think about who is best placed to confront power and advocate for influence.
+We need to recognize where the centers of power are that we're trying to influence.
+When centers are international (as many are in the economic arena) we have to think about who is best placed to confront power and advocate for influence.
 While national groups think their perspective has to be heard, they don't always think they'll be the most effective voice.
-We have access and leverage being based in the Global North.
-An example highlighted by one interviewee was the role we played during the SDG process; human rights 'wouldn't have gotten in' if we were not in those conversations at the UN level.